Theurrien/nutrition/README.md

 - **Multi-language Support**: Access food information in English, German, French, and Italian
 - **Food Search**: Search for foods by name, category, or nutritional criteria
+- **Recipe Search**: Find recipes in the database by name or ingredients
 - **Nutritional Information**: Get detailed nutritional values for any food in the database
 - **Food Comparison**: Compare nutritional values between different foods
 - **Recipe Analysis**: Calculate nutritional totals for recipes based on ingredients